lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-08-21-Probabilistic_Example.md

 </pre>

 Now we have to set up the probabilities.
+Our "colours" are actually 0 and 1, constrained to type `nat`.
 The *sample space* $\Omega$ is the set of all 2-colourings of $X$.
-Then the *probability space* $M$ is the corresponding measure space, when all colourings have the same probability.
+Then the *probability space* $M$ is the corresponding measure space where all colourings have the same probability.
 A non-uniform probability distribution would be a little more work, e.g. we'd have to show that the probabilities summed to 1.

 <pre class="source">
   <span class="keyword1 command">have</span> <span class="quoted"><span class="quoted"><span>"</span>finite</span> <span class="free">𝓕</span><span>"</span></span>